2023 CLIBURN INTERNATIONAL JUNIOR PIANO COMPETITION & FESTIVAL

 Janina Fialkowska, jury chairman

-The Cliburn invites talented pianists age 13 to 17 to apply for the Third Cliburn International Junior Piano Competition and Festival, taking place June 8–17, 2023, in Dallas, Texas.
+The Third Cliburn International Junior Piano Competition and Festival, takes place June 8–17, 2023, in Dallas, Texas.
 The Preliminary through Semifinal Rounds and festival events will take place on the campus of SMU, where participants will also reside.
 The Final Round will be held at the Morton H. Meyerson Symphony Center, where the three finalists will each perform a full concerto with the Dallas Symphony Orchestra.

 The Cliburn will invite 24 pianists to compete, and 14 additional pianists will be accepted as non-competing festival participants (collectively “participants”), who will have the opportunity to take part in master classes, private lessons, workshops, and other elective activities.
 All pianists interested in applying as either a competitor or festival participant should use this form.
 Please read all rules and guidelines carefully before you apply.